-If you are a startup or a small business, you don’t want to have to spend money on issues that are preventable.
+If you are a startup or a small business, you could be building the next unicorn SaaS app, a small business you don’t want to have to spend money on issues that are preventable.
 Generally, you can stop a small problem from going to court if you have proactive policies that anticipate HR issues before they come up.
 What are some ways to ensure that you can protect your company without a lot of drama?

 Workplace harassment policies can make it easier to settle an issue between employees and anyone else associated with the problem.
 If you take sexual or other types of harassment seriously and investigate claims in a serious and authentic manner, it is less likely that those involved will want to sue.
 Instead, it can be solved through internal measures or through mediation.
 In fact, you may want to include required mediation or arbitration as part of any employment contract you offer.